aleios-cloud/sls-dev-tools/README.md

-  -l, --location                location of your serverless project (default is current directory) --sls                         use the serverless framework to execute commands --sam                         use the SAM framework to execute commands --guardian                    run CI checks on your project with sls-dev-tools Guardian
+  -l, --location                location of your serverless project (default is current directory) --sls                         use the serverless framework to execute commands --sam                         use the SAM framework to execute commands --ci                          run CI checks on your project with sls-dev-tools Guardian
 ```

 - The location option allows you to specify the serverless project directory you want to work on.